Postdoctoral Researchers (including post-doc research fellows, post-doc research associates and associate research scholars)

 Departments should consider whether to require RCR instruction for all its graduate students regardless of funding source, anticipating that specific funding assignments can change unexpectedly.
 For this reason and because the University believes that such training is simply good professional development for all graduate students, the University expects departments, or related clusters of departments, to provide RCR training to all graduate students in the natural sciences and mathematics, engineering, and the social sciences within their first two years of study, regardless of the mode of funding expected in later years of study.

-In the short term, and in order to achieve basic compliance immediately for all students, we will require second-year-through-DCE students who will be funded by federal grants in 2010 to successfully complete an appropriate RCR training program, whether a departmental course or an on-line training module, by the end of the calendar year.
-We therefore expect to be in full compliance by January 2011.
+In the short term, and in order to achieve basic compliance immediately for all students, we will require second-year-through-DCE students who are funded by federal grants in 2010 and later to successfully complete an appropriate RCR training program, whether a departmental course or an on-line training module, by the end of the calendar year.

 Undergraduate Students and Visiting Student Research Collaborators (VSRC)